google/ground-platform/docs/index.md

 ## Contribute

-If you'd like to contribute to the development of Ground source code, check out one of the currently maintained Ground source repositories:
+If you'd like to contribute to the development of Ground source code, check out one of the currently maintained Ground source repositories.

-*Important:* Be sure to read each repository's contribution guidelines before contributing!
+*Important:* Be sure to read each repository's `CONTRIBUTING.md` before contributing!
+The `CONTRIBUTING.md` file contains important guidelines for contributors to the Ground project.

-*   <https://github.com/google/gnd-cloud>: Contains source code for Ground cloud components, including the Web Console and Firebase Cloud Functions and database config.
+*   [ground-platform](https://github.com/google/ground-platform): Contains source code for Ground cloud components, including the Web Console and Firebase Cloud Functions and database config.

-*   <https://github.com/google/gnd-android>: Contains source code for the Ground Android application.
+*   [ground-android](https://github.com/google/ground-android): Contains source code for the Ground Android application.

 ## Join the Discussion